ki-tools/synapse_uploader/README.md

   -d DEPTH, --depth DEPTH
                         The maximum number of child folders or files under a Synapse Project/Folder.
+  -t THREADS, --threads THREADS
+                        The maximum number of threads to use.
   -u USERNAME, --username USERNAME
                         Synapse username.
   -p PASSWORD, --password PASSWORD